Exclusive: PDVSA seeks bids for Citgo in potential $10 billion deal - sources

 Citgo’s three refineries are in Lemont, Illinois; Lake Charles, Louisiana; and Corpus Christi, Texas.

-Bidders for the refineries could include HollyFrontier Corp (HFC.N), Valero Energy Corp (VLO.N), Western Refining Inc WNR.N, Tesoro Corp TSO.N and PBF Energy Inc (PBF.N), people familiar with the matter said.
+Bidders for the refineries could include HollyFrontier Corp, Valero Energy Corp, Western Refining Inc, Tesoro Corp and PBF Energy Inc, people familiar with the matter said.

 However, it may be difficult to find a single buyer for all of Citgo’s assets as two of the refineries are geared to run heavy crudes from Venezuela and U.S. refining companies are trying to maximize profits by buying cheap domestic light crudes, refinery experts have told Reuters.